sreekarcode/Uber-Analysis/README.md

         • What can be inferred is that, the frequency of demands are higher for longitudes between [-74.5 to -74.0] and latitude[40 to 41.2].

         • The minute demands are varying across latitude of [41.1 to 40.0] and longitude of [-74.5].

+## Challenge #4(Customer Behavior Analysis)

+• Here, I calculate the ride frequency of each user, using the unique ID(base) column.

+    • I then use the latitude and longitude values to find out the common routes taken across the map.

+    • It can be inferred that 'B02617' has the highest frequency of ride count and the least frequency is 'B02512'.

+    • It can also be inferred that, all the uber's have the same common route, meaning they all have the same direction sense as per the app or street knowledge.
+This can show increase in familiarity between drivers and since there is a common route, there can be a high level of safety between passengers.